Battle of Busan: Arguments about the result of the battle

 James B. Lewis who is the University Lecturer at the University of Oxford described the battle like this:

 It is important in the history of Joseon's naval warfare, since it was the only sea battle, out of the ten fought during the year, in which Joseon attacked the Japanese naval base with relatively inferior fire power.
 In spite of the loss of Chong Woon, one of Yi's staff who was shot during the battle, Yi achieved an enormous victory in sinking over 100 ships in this one battle alone.
 As winter crept in, the two parties found naval operations impossible and rode at anchor for the duration of the season.

-Samuel Hawley, an American historian trained at Queen's University, earning BA and MA degrees, described the battle like this:
+American historian Samuel Hawley described the battle as such:

 The Korean navy's attack on Busan had been astonishingly successful.
 It had destroyed fully a quarter of the Japanese fleet at a cost of just five men killed, twenty-five wounded, and no ships lost.

 Even the books which were published by the Japanese Governor-General of Korea and Japanese historian the during Empire of Japan era also summarized this battle as a Korean decisive victory.
 Furthermore, the modern Japanese historians also said the battle was a Korean victory.